BasicsHome and Search

 Previously Samuel Goddard, also an umbrella maker, lived at what appears to be the same property (this was in 1851, before the High Street was numbered) and it seems likely that John took over the business.

 There are 1960s photos on the site showing the four apparently identical shops, numbers 242 to 245.
-It is possible these were rebuilt in the late 19th century and that Samuel Goddard and then the Longinotto family lived in an older property that was subsequently redeveloped: see the property notes for more details.
+The Valuation Records from 1909/10 describe no. 242 to 245 as having been sold in 1901 and noted 'no capital expenditure as yet as property had just been rebuilt when purchased': so it would seem that Samuel Goddard and then the Longinotto family lived in an older property that was subsequently redeveloped: see the property notes for more details.